adityasankranthi/WiredRobotBST/README.md

 ### Focus

 #### What is this homework assignment about?
+The homework assignment involves re-implementing the WiredRobot Abstract Data Type using a Binary Search Tree data structure.
 ### Gather

 #### What do I know?
 What do I need to know that's new?
+I need to get myself familiar with the concepts of a binary tree and node implementations.

 ### Brainstorm

 #### What are some ideas for solving this homework assignment?
+Read the textbook and following the todo list in the homework.

 ### Plan

 #### What will I work on first after I finish this planning part?
+I will follow the todo list.

 *The preceding steps should be completed and committed by the Friday 10pm deadline.*